Miner82/CyclePower/README.md

 5. PE ~ AT + V  cross correlation and AP removed:
 RSE = 4.95  R-sqr = 0.92    F = 3.87x10^4   AIC = 43308.
 Definitely a wrong move; RSE has increased, the F has increased (more error is explained by our model picks) and the AIC has increased (suggesting future predictions will be less accurate).
 The model is less powerful.

+  An examination of the Residuals and Q-Q plots (see attached files) indicate that the dependent variable (PE) is linearily related to the independent variables.
+OK, what about normality?
+The Q-Q plot (shown attached) indicates that the standard residuals track the regression fitted values fairly well, exept at the the very low end of the Power output values.
+Upon rerunning of vcov in R, I did not duplicate te V vs. AT covariance at all.
+Chalk it up to a possible misread mistake....